 But not this time.

-Recently I’ve gotten close with my friend Sofia.
+Recently I’ve gotten close with my friend Sarah.
 I’ve confided a lot in her about my illness and I now feel safe in her presence.
 Last week, she invited me to sleepover.
 I ruminated on that invite all week, both relishing and fearing the upcoming event.

 The plan was for me to drive over to Mandeville once I finished pilates, where her mom would have dinner waiting.
 It sounded great in theory, but God knows what would have been simmering on that stove.

 I grappled with whether or not to cancel the sleepover.
 Flexibility around dinner was way too stressful.
-So I compromised: I told Sofia my mom had already picked up dinner for me—that she had forgotten I was going out—and I picked up a City Greens salad for the road.
+So I compromised: I told Sarah my mom had already picked up dinner for me—that she had forgotten I was going out—and I picked up a City Greens salad for the road.
 I ate at her house, but I didn’t eat what her mom served.
 On the one hand, I gave into my eating disorder, but at least I didn’t cancel the sleepover.

 She wanted to make “Nice Cream”—vegan ice cream—and suggested that throughout the night.
 I continuously dodged those terrifying offers, but besides that, I was totally free.
 We cut loose, jamming to G-Eazy, snapping thirsty boys, and surveying Whole Foods’ gourmet nut selection.
 We did avocado face masks and watched (part of) the Blaire Witch Project.
 It was pretty fucking normal.
 Pretty fucking great.

 When I make oatmeal, I use one packet of Regular, add a few berries and unsalted mixed nuts, and have a boiled egg on the side.
-Sofia provided a glorious selection of dates, shredded coconut, nuts, pumpkin seeds, dried fruit, and cinnamon.
+Sarah provided a glorious selection of dates, shredded coconut, nuts, pumpkin seeds, dried fruit, and cinnamon.
 I filled my bowl with nuts, dried fruit, and pumpkin seeds, even though that meant extra fat and I was acutely aware of the excess sugars in dried fruit.
 I didn’t put cinnamon or coconut in mine, but I tried a bite of hers.